 Property Damage: This covers your home If your property (home) gets significantly damaged and requires repairs.

-Personal Property: This rider can cover and reimburse you for personal belongings that were impacted by a covered loss (i.e. bad weather, theft).
+Personal Property: This rider can cover and reimburse you for personal belongings impacted by a covered loss (i.e. bad weather, theft).

 Be sure to have your agent go through your policy with you and explain your coverage.
 Some companies cover everything and some have exclusions.
 You wouldn’t want to have your pipes freeze and then find out from your insurance company that they don’t cover damages from frozen pipes.